The Ultimate Travel Guide to Nuuk

 How do I get to Nuuk?

-Nuuk would have to be one of – if not the – most remote and isolated capital city in the world.
+Nuuk would have to be one of – if not the – most remote and isolated capital cities in the world.
 All roads stop only a few kilometers from town so arriving there is necessarily done by either plane or boat.

 International flights to Nuuk

 You can fly to Nuuk from either Iceland or Denmark.

 Flights from Iceland are direct and can be booked with either Air Greenland (out of Keflavik International Airport) or Air Iceland Connect (Reykjavik Domestic Airport).
 Flights from Denmark are operated by Air Greenland and arrive at Nuuk via Kangerlussuaq.

 In all cases, departures vary depending on the time of year, so best to check the schedule on our how to get to Greenland page to see which days each airline flies.

 If you are already planning to be in Greenland and want to add Nuuk to your itinerary, Air Greenland has flights to Nuuk from several towns including Ilulissat, Sisimiut, Kangerlussuaq, Maniitsoq, Paamiut, Narsarsuaq, and Kulusuk.
 Not all towns have daily flights, so check the schedules at Air Greenland to figure out when you can fly.